raspberrypi/documentation/usage/python/more.md

 ## GPIO

 Using Python on the Raspberry Pi opens up the opportunity to connect to the real world through the Pi's GPIO pins.
-You'll need to install the RPi GPIO library:
+This can be done with the RPi GPIO library.
+It is preinstalled on recent Raspbian images, but if you have an older one you can install it with:

 ```
 sudo apt-get install python-rpi.gpio